telefonicaid/perseo-fe/docs/API/plain_rules.md

 ## Non signal actions

-The following virtual attributes are available to be used in non signal actions:
+The following virtual attributes are available to be used in non signal template actions:
 -   **service**: service of rule
 -   **subservice**: subservice of rule
 -   **ruleName**: name of the rule
--   **reportInterval**: time to see entity
+-   **reportInterval**: time to report entity
 -   **id**: entity id,
 -   **type**: entity type,
 -   **internalCurrentTime**: current time
--   **lastTime**: lastTime rule was executed
+-   **lastTime**: lastTime rule was executed as well as all entity attributes

 ## Actions